gimbo/docidx.hs/README.md

 # docidx.hs

-docidx.hs - create an HTML index of your installed Haskell packages
+docidx.hs - create an HTML index of your installed Haskell packages.

 ## Overview